This Olive Cheese Bread recipe is an easy and delicious appetizer with salty olives, gooey cheese, and crunchy bread. Crazy good!

 - Piccoline – also originally from France, these are most commonly seen used in a martini.

 This can be fully prepped a day beforehand (not baked) – secure in plastic wrap and store in the refrigerator.
-Let sit at room temperature for a bit and then bake.
+Let sit at room temperature for a bit and then bake as directed.

 Olive Cheese Bread

 - 1 loaf French bread (14-inches long)

 - 6 ounces (1 jar) sliced pimiento-stuffed green olives ,drained